-i) Income Capitalisation Approach

-ii) Discounted Cash Flow Approach
+- i) Income Capitalisation Approach - ii) Discounted Cash Flow Approach

 The current terms of the lease for 9 John Seddon Drive, Porirua is 12 years, with three rights of renewal of 6 years each as at November 2018.
 Rent reviews are carried out at fixed intervals and are based on CPI and market rental rates.
-As of 31 March 2020, the property was occupied by Turners Group NZ Limited.
+As of 31 March 2022, the property was occupied by Turners Group NZ Limited.

 2 Walton Street / 1 Maunu Road

-Fair values have been determined using the following methodologies:

-i) Income Capitalisation Approach
+- i) Contract Capitalisation Approach

+- ii) Market Capitalisation Approach

-ii) Discounted Cash Flow Approach
+- iii) Discounted Cash Flow Approach

-iii) Cost Approach

 The current terms of the lease for 2 Walton Street / 1 Maunu Road, Whangarei is 12 years, with three rights of renewal of 6 years each as at July 2019.
 Rent reviews are carried out at fixed intervals and are based on CPI and market rental rates.
-As of 31 March 2020, the property was occupied by Turners Group NZ Limited.
+As of 31 March 2022, the property was occupied by Turners Group NZ Limited.